exonum/exonum-client/README.md

 It contains two fields: `name` of `string` type and `age` of `Int8` type.

+Each primitive data type has its own segment length (`size`).
+And it is necessary to specify segment range in the resulting byte array (`from` and `to`).

+Total length of the byte array must be also specified.

-Data of type `User` can be serialized into buffer:
+Data of type `User` can be serialized into byte array:

 ```javascript
 var data = {